hanag1234/serve-analyzer/README.md

 4. At those key moments, the code computes real biomechanical numbers: elbow angle at contact, knee bend at the load, shoulder-hip rotation separation, contact height, and toss height relative to contact.
-5. Those numbers get sent to Claude with a coaching-focused prompt, which writes plain-language feedback — a strength, 1-3 specific things to work on, and a concrete drill for each.
+5. Those numbers get sent to Claude with a coaching focused prompt, which writes feedback — a strength, 1-3 specific things to work on, and a concrete drill for each.
-6. You get back an annotated video (skeleton drawn on, key frames labeled) plus the metrics and the written feedback.
+7. You get back an annotated video (skeleton drawn on, key frames labeled) plus the metrics and the written feedback.

 ---